nervosys/AutonomySim/docs/build_windows.md

     Go to 'Edit->Editor Preferences', in the 'Search' box type 'CPU' and ensure that the 'Use Less CPU when in Background' is unchecked.

 See [Using APIs](apis.md) and [settings.json](settings.md) for various options available.

-# AutonomySim on Unity (Experimental)
-[Unity](https://unity3d.com/) is another great game engine platform and we have an **experimental** integration of [AutonomySim with Unity](Unity.md).
-Please note that this is work in progress and all features may not work yet.